 Direction

-And so we, as individuals, would do well to pay attention to sin today while remembering that crossing the barrier between sin and spirituality is a simple matter of personal choice, with complete freedom to go in either direction.
-Psychology, at least in the U.S., has too often been preoccupied with the pursuit of happiness,[5] and it has missed the point about helping individuals understand life and find a personally meaningful—and practical—sense of direction.[6]
-Psychology in itself cannot offer any meaning to life,[7] but it can help individuals disentangle themselves from the snare of illusory social identifications that keep us trapped in blindness and pull us backwards into self-destruction.
+We would do well, then, to pay attention to sin today while remembering that crossing the barrier between sin and spirituality is a simple matter of personal choice, with complete freedom to go in either direction.
+Psychology has too often been preoccupied with the pursuit of happiness,[5] and it has missed the point about helping individuals understand life and find a personally meaningful—and practical—sense of direction.[6]
+Psychology in itself cannot offer any meaning to life,[7] but it can help individuals disentangle themselves from the snare of illusory social identifications that keep us trapped in blindness and pull us backwards into the insanity of self-destruction.

 I can offer no “proof” of God, nor can I prove that souls exist or that spirituality is anything more than a figment of our imaginations.
 But look at it this way: If you value spirituality, what do you have to lose?
 Mediocrity.
 What do you have to gain?
 Everything.